 What skills and knowledge do I need to train to become a pilot?

-The entry requirements for modular courses varies, depending on which phase of flight training you have already completed.
-All the pre-requisites for our modular courses are available on the course page, please check the relevant module for specific entry requirements.
+The entry requirements for a modular course will vary, depending on which phase of flight training you have already completed.
+All the prerequisites for our modular courses are available on the course page, please check the relevant module for specific entry requirements.

 Integrated Flight Deck Programme

 - Possess at least 5 x GCSEs, to include Maths, English and Science (or equivalent), at grade 4 (C) or higher.

 - Preferably 2 x A levels or equivalent